keyvank/tsp/src/1-compute.md

 Let's assume that the 8-bit input pins of all the memory cells within our memory are connected to the 8 input pins of the memory component.
 This would cause the internal value of every memory cell to be updated to the given input value on the next clock cycle.
 We definitely don't want that!
 So how can we prevent it?

-Remember how a register only stores its input value when a full clock cycle occurs?
+Remember how a register only stores the inputs values within itself only when a full clock cycle occurs?
 We can use a similar idea here.
 Specifically, we need to prevent the clock signal from reaching all memory cells except the one whose address matches the input address.
 Additionally, when the memory is in read mode, the clock signal should be completely disabled for all memory cells.

 Technically, the clock signal should only reach a memory cell if: `(addr == cell_index) && write_mode`.
 To achieve this, simply set the input clock signal of each memory cell to: `(addr == cell_index) && write_mode && clk`